SEN (Local School Offer)

 - 10. If a parent of a child with SEN has a complaint about the school, how does the governing body deal with the complaint?

 We would always aim to reach a satisfactory outcome, in partnership with the child and their parents/carers, by meeting and working together to find a solution.
-However, if a satisfactory solution cannot be reached, the parents should contact the Headteacher, Mr Islam.
+However, if a satisfactory solution cannot be reached, the parents should contact the Head of School, Mrs R. Begum.
 For further information, please see our Complaints Procedure on our website.

 - 11. How does the governing body involve other people in meeting the needs of the children with SEN, including support for their families?